LogOg/WMS/Home.md

 * updated_eta_date - this is an updated delivery date from supplier, ASN is generated when they have packed the stock in the sending Supplier WH and are about to ship out so the qty and ETA will be more accurate than for the PO
 * is_final - this field can be used if the supplier will not deliver everything on a PO.
 If not used then customer will default to false and receiving to full quantity will close PO or will need to be manually closed on the PO screen.

+### Outbound Order Types
+Outbound order types will include EXPRESS/NORMAL/SUPPLIER_RETURN/REPLACEMENT/IBT/COLLECT - additional options can be configured.

+Table - **outbound_order_types**
+* outbound_order_type_id
+* name
+* description

+### Outbound Orders
+An outbound order is for a warehouse and an organisation but could be across suppliers and supplier_variations.

+Table - **customer_orders**
+* customer_order_id
+* warehouse_id - the warehouse from which the outbound order is shipping
+* organisation_id
+* outbound_order_type_id
+* inbound_po_nr - for an IBT this is the related inbound PO nr
+* ship_date - the date on which the order must ship
+* destination_warehouse_id - in the case of an IBT this is the warehouse to which the IBT (inter branch transfer) is going - NULL if not an IBT order type
+* cust_name - these fields are for printing shipping labels and packing slips
+* cust_address_1
+* cust_address_2
+* cust_address_3
+* cust_zip_postal_code
+* cust_country
+* return_ref_nr - this is the customer return reference nr to be populated only for replacement or return of repaired item
+* cust_contact_nr
+* cust_email
+* courier - this is the courier to be printed on the shipping label.
+Will be determined by the ERP syste based on if the customer has selected an EXPRESS order type option (it should be possible to add multiple shipping options to outbound_order_types (currently EXPRESS and NORMAL only))
+* pack_instruction - comes up at packing as a popup special instruction (example add an insert pamphlet) if this is populated
+* ship_cost
+* delivery_instruction - for courier in the event that this needs to be printed

+### Outbound Order Details
+Table - **outbound_order_details**
+* outbound_order_detail_id
+* supplier_variation_id
+* quantity
+* cost_price_incl_vat - for reporting
+* sell_price_ex_vat - each for printing invoice or packing slip
+* sell_price_incl_vat - each

+### Warehouse
+Note these are the WH's of the WMS not the supplier.
+Note that supplier_warehouses (holds lead time for supplier to a WMS warehouse) and supplier_variation_warehouses (holds lead time for a specific supplier variation to a WMS warehouse (overrides lead time held at supplier level)) need to move out of the WMS DB and into the Catalogue DB.
+This is because the lead time (expected time to deliver after order is placed) on PO is calculated in the ERP system and the PO is sent to the WMS with the ETA date already calculated.
+Table - **warehouses**
+* warehouse_id
+* name
+* description
+* geo_lat    - latitude
+* long       - longitude
+* address_1
+* address_2
+* address_3
+* city
+* ziporpostal_code
+* stateprovincecounty
+* countryid